DongheeKang/MLOps_Note/linux_real_life.md

       $ server2> nc server1.com 4444

 ### iperf
-We need to install iPerf on both the client and the server
+Performance Counters for Linux. we need to install iPerf on both the client and the server

 * Server